sujalsha/UrbanFlow/README.md

 # 🌍 UrbanFlow - Unified Public Transport System

 UrbanFlow is a full-stack smart mobility platform built to simplify urban transport.
-Inspired by Citymapper, UrbanFlow integrates real-time transit data, multi-modal route planning, QR-based ticketing, and payments—all in one sleek interface.
+UrbanFlow integrates real-time transit data, multi-modal route planning (Booking all the transport in your journy using a single ticket), QR-based ticketing, and payments—all in one sleek interface.
 The system supports users, employees (drivers, conductors), and administrators with role-based access control.

 ---